kikofernandez/pandoc-examples/writing/introduction.md

-Lets say that you are preparing a document and, as things are nowadays, some people would like to get the document in Microsoft Word docx, some others use free software and would like an odp and others a PDF.
+Lets say that you are preparing a document and, as things are nowadays, some people would like to get the document in Microsoft Word docx, some others use free software and would like an odt and others a PDF.
 You do not have to use OpenOffice nor LibreOffice to generate a Microsoft Word docx document or PDF.
 You can create your document in Markdown (with some bits of LaTeX if you need more advanced formatting) and generate all these files.